whatwg/cookiestore/explainer.md

 Differences across browsers in how bytes outside the printable-ASCII subset are interpreted has led to long-lasting user- and developer-visible incompatibilities across browsers making internationalized use of cookies needlessly cumbersome.
-This API requires on UTF-8 interpretation for cookie data and `USVString` for the script interface, with the additional note that subsequent uses of document.cookie to read the cookie or `document.cookie` or `<meta http-equiv=set-cookie>` to update it will also use a UTF-8 interpretation of the cookie data.
-In practice this will likely require changes in the behavior of `WinINet`-based user agents but should bring their behavior into concordance with most modern user agents.
+This API requires UTF-8 interpretation of cookie data and uses `USVString` for the script interface, with the additional side-effects that subsequent uses of `document.cookie` to read a cookie read or written through this interface and subsequent uses of `document.cookie` or
+`<meta http-equiv=set-cookie>` to update a cookie previously read or written through this interface will also use a UTF-8 interpretation of the cookie data.
+In practice this will change the behavior of `WinINet`-based user agents and Safari but should bring their behavior into concordance with other modern user agents.

 ## Using the async cookies API